Employee Retention Credit for Higher Education Institutions

 The ERC is a fully refundable tax credit for employers equal to 50 percent of qualified wages (including allocable qualified health plan expenses) that eligible employers pay their employees.
 This credit applies to qualified wages paid after March 12, 2020, and before January 1, 2021.
 The maximum amount of qualified wages taken into account with respect to each employee for all calendar quarters is $10,000.
 Therefore, the maximum credit for an eligible employer for qualified wages paid to any employee is $5,000.
 An eligible employer is an employer that isn’t a governmental entity and didn’t receive a PPP loan and was fully or partially shut down due to a governmental order or experienced a significant decline in gross receipts due to COVID-19.

 According to IRS FAQ 28, orders, proclamations, or decrees from the federal government or any state or local government are considered “orders from an appropriate governmental authority” if they limit commerce, travel, or group meetings due to COVID-19 in a manner that affects more than a nominal portion of an employer’s operations.
 This includes orders that limit hours of operation from a state or local government that has jurisdiction over the employer’s operations.
 It’s important not to limit the identifying of a governmental order to just a higher education institution’s main operation.
 There might be some states that didn’t order in-person classes to stop, but did order dining services, gyms, or day cares to close.
-If a higher education institution had its dining services shut down due to a governmental order, that partial shutdown qualifies the institution for the credit.
+If a higher education institution had its dining services shut down due to a governmental order, that partial shutdown may qualify the institution for the credit.
 The same is true if the institution runs a day care or gym for employees and/or students and that was shut down by a governmental order.
 The credit isn’t limited to only employees in that department; the credit is for any employee in the institution that was paid qualified wages during the shutdown period.
 The key is to find the governmental order that applies to your organization and has the longest period of shutdown to enhance the amount of qualified wages you can include in your calculations.
 Some organizations may only want to look at their applicable state order, but others may want to dive further into the county and city orders that apply to them.

 For employers with 100 employees or less, you can use the wages paid to any employee during that quarter as qualified wages.
 For employers with more than 100 employees, the only qualified wages you can use for this credit are the wages paid to an employee who, because of the full or partial shutdown or the significant decline in gross receipts (as applicable), wasn’t providing services or was providing fewer services than what they were compensated for.
 This does include furloughed employees if you were still paying for their health benefits.
 For higher education institutions, this could include dining services personnel, janitorial staff, athletic staff, security, and professors who worked fewer hours due to virtual classes instead of in-person classes.
 For example, if a professor normally works 40 hours per week and is paid salary but during the partial shutdown was only working 30 hours per week to do virtual teaching, 10 hours per week of their salary would go toward this credit, as long as their salary wasn’t reduced during that time period.
 It’s important to document your file for the time they weren’t working.
 Some institutions will be able to look at the payroll codes they previously set up for COVID-19 time.
 For others, it may involve discussing with each department who was or wasn’t working during the time frame the full or partial shutdown was in place.